What requirements must coffee comply with to be allowed on the European market?

 Note that there is no exact definition of specialty coffee within the coffee industry.
 The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider coffees graded and cupped with scores below 80 to be standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Most buyers consider 80 too low and demand a cupping score of 85 or higher for it to be considered specialty.

-If you sell specialty coffee, it is important for buyers to know what the cupping score of your coffee is.
-Although it is not mandatory, it could be relevant to add this information to the documentation for the coffee you are exporting.
-Note, however, that your coffee will most likely be cupped again at the destination market.
+If you sell specialty coffee, it is important for buyers to know the cupping score of your coffee.
+Although not mandatory, it is highly relevant to add this information to the documentation of the coffee you are exporting – this may add value to your product.
+Therefore, it is very important to be aware of the quality of your coffee, either through local cupping experts or by becoming a cupping expert yourself.
+Note, however, that your coffee will most likely be cupped again at the destination market by your buyer.
+Most coffee will be approved based on the cupping results of the pre-shipment sample.

 - Read more about the quality requirements of the coffee industry at the website of the Coffee Quality Institute and follow its recommendations on how to improve quality along the value chain.

 - Learn more about coffee cupping and cupping scores on the website of the Specialty Coffee Association.
-Consider obtaining a Q-grader certificate to be able to cup and score your Arabica coffee according to international standards of aroma and taste.
-If relevant, explore opportunities to become a R-grader (or Q Robusta grader) as well.
+Consider obtaining a Q-grader certificate, either for Q Arabica or Q Robusta, to be able to cup and score your coffee according to international standards of aroma and taste.

 - Promote the quality of your coffee.
 Start by giving an accurate description of the physical properties of the coffee, such as screen sizes, which and number of defects, at what altitude the coffee was grown, how the cherries have been processed, etc. Additionally, if possible, cup your coffee, give a rating and mention the cupping protocol of the rating.